youngshook/BattleStation/_app/_pages/about.md

 desc: Notes about programming, life, and business
 ---

+I’m Li PengXing.

-I’m Li PengXing, I am a Freelance iOS Developer in BeiJing.
+A Freelance iOS Developer in BeiJing.

 I love new technologies and I am always looking for interesting and challenging projects.